thelema/odb/guidelines.md

 ### Installed package detection

 `odb` uses very simple heuristics to determine whether a package is installed.

-Packages can be libraries or programs (or both).
-Libraries are expected to install themselves using findlib using a findlib name that's the same as their package name.
+An `odb` package `foo` that's a library is considered installed if findlib knows about a library `foo`.
 For example, `batteries` installs itself using findlib with the package name `batteries`.
+`odb` knows about this by the `is_library=true` setting in that package's metadata.

 Programs are expected to install (somewhere in the PATH) an executable named the same as their package name.
-For example, `menhir` installs an executable `menhir`.
+For example, `menhir` installs an executable `menhir`.  `odb` knows about this by the `is_executable=true` setting in package metadata, and uses `where` to detect this executable.

 As long as one of these conditions is satisfied, `odb` will be able to detect the installation of your package.

-Programs that are both should do both.
+Programs that are both should do both (but will work fine if either .
 For example, `oasis` installs a findlib package named `oasis` and installs an executable `oasis`.

-Programs that are not tagged as either should do one or the other (and should then be properly tagged so detection is more accurate).
+Programs that do not indicate in their metadata whether they are a library or an executable will be detected as installed if either a library or executable is found with their name.
+This can lead to mis-identification, for example, for the ocaml library `zip`, it is important that the presence of the executable `zip` does not cause odb to think it's already installed.

 ### Tarball structure